 Our neighbors struggling with hunger face much different circumstances now than they did just a few years ago.
 They are low-income families.
 They are people living with diet-related health challenges.
-They have homes, jobs and families.
 As the need changes, our response is evolving.
 We must do more to serve vulnerable populations and increase access to nutritious food throughout Chicago and Cook County.

-Check this page for updates as the Nourish project moves forward.
+Check this page for updates as the Nourish campaign moves forward.
 We will share plans and information here.

 We are grateful for the generous support of donors who have made it possible for us to begin this work.
 Our expanded response cannot happen without the support and partnership of many.
 Contact us to find out how you can support this project.